velit/Factorio-Benchmark-Powershell/Readme.md

     * User mods can be enabled by using -enableMods (Useful for modpack benchmarking)
 * Loading of benchmarked savefiles via -savePath
 * Regex pattern can be used to further limit which saves are benchmarked via -pattern "some pattern"
-* Verbose result mode via -verboseResult allows creation of an excel file where separate run results are saved to their own sheets with tick based update times
+* Verbose result mode via -verboseResult allows creation of an xlsx file where separate run results are saved to their own sheets with tick based update times
 * Cpu Priority selection via -cpuPriority, defaults to "High"

 Various other command line options and flags for customizing functionality.